 The Kardon Center for Arts Therapy

-The Kardon Center at Settlement Music School offers music, art, and dance/movement therapy services to individuals with various special needs at Settlement branches and at other locations in our community.
+The Kardon Center at Settlement Music School offers music, art, and dance/movement therapy services to individuals with diverse needs at Settlement branches and at other locations in our community.

 Through the Kardon Center, Settlement provides Creative Arts Therapy programs at each of its six branch locations, with program oversight based out of the Kardon-Northeast Branch.